 - Brown or orange mucus is sign of dried red blood cells and inflammation (aka a dry nose).

-If you’re producing extra large amounts of mucus that make it difficult to breathe, or if you have concerns about the color of your mucus, contact your primary care doctor at UPMC.
+If you’re producing extra amounts of mucus that make it difficult to breathe, or if you have concerns about the color of your mucus, contact your primary care doctor at UPMC.

 Editor's Note: This article was originally published on , and was last reviewed on .

 The relationship with a patient and their primary care doctor can be extremely valuable, and that’s what you get with UPMC Primary Care.
 When you work with a primary care physician (PCP), you develop a lasting relationship.
 Your doctor will get to know you and your history and can plan your treatments accordingly.
 Our PCPs offer a variety of services, including preventive care and treatment for both urgent and chronic conditions.
 With dozens of UPMC Primary Care locations across our network of care, you can find a PCP close to you.
 Schedule an appointment today.